SmartVanYT/smartvan/README.md

 setup and hardwore as I do, you could flash the code and make everything work out of the box, or pick and choose the components you want.

+Code in this repo is not guaranteed to work if your setup is at all different than mine, but hopefully it's still useful for learning.

 ## Features

 - Gathers sensor data and publishes it into the cloud.